CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/quick-start.md

 The command exits with status `1`.
 The original CSV is not changed.

-For ordinary command-line use, this terminal result and exit status are enough.
-The remaining sections show optional ways to expose the same result to software or spreadsheet reviewers.
+For command-line use, the message and exit status are usually enough.
+JSON, TSV, and XLSX provide the same result in other formats.

 ## Get the failure as JSON